 We begin by studying the heterogeneity of the market access impact with respect to the real estate potential.
-Table A8 shows the results when interacting our key variable with an indicator of REP quintiles, and Figure 8 summarizes the results.

-Figure 8 reveals that there is not a remarkable heterogeneity.
-The elasticity of floor space to market access is approximately the same in blocks from the first three quintiles of lowest real estate potential, even though the mean REP increases fivefold in that range.
-Figure 8 also shows that the elasticity is moderately larger in the blocks with more room to accommodate floor space.
+Table A8 shows the results when interacting our key variable with an indicator of REP tertiles, and Figure 6 summarizes the results.
+Figure 6 reveals that there is not a remarkable heterogeneity.
+The elasticity of floor space to market access is approximately the same in blocks regardless of the initial real estate potential, even though the mean REP increases fivefold in that range.